Powered by SchoolDash

 Smith Street, Ryhope, Sunderland SR2 0RQ

 St Patrick's Catholic Primary School, Ryhope is a Roman Catholic academy.
-It has about 150 boys and girls aged between 4 and 11.
-Ofsted last inspected the school in November 2015.
+It has about 160 boys and girls aged between 4 and 11.
+In March 2024 the school was rated ‘Good’ by Ofsted.
 The present school opened in 2021.

-Particular strengths include Admissions, Representation and Environment.
-Relative weaknesses include Attainment and Progress.
+Particular strengths include Admissions, Environment and Attendance.
+Relative weaknesses include Finances, Attainment, Progress and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.